hard-nett/airdrop/zk-crates/docs/spec.md

 - public inputs
 - halo2 proof

 A cosmwasm smart contract will be paired with a wavs instance, which we expect to have a set of bls12-381 keys as identity and authentication.
 This contracts must accept and process a proof of ownership of function for the bls12-381 keys, as we will implement support for key aggregation and rotation.
-This smartt contract will manage the nullifier set as well, in an append-only accepted only from the account managed by the set of wavs operators.
+This smart contract will manage the nullifier set as well, in an append-only accepted only from the account managed by the set of wavs operators.
+It will make use of the sudo entrypoint interface required by the x/smart-account module, allowing for a granular approach to implementing this.

 ## Verifiable Service Mesh